melanielaporte/melanielaporte/README.md

 ### Fun Facts
 - Love storytelling — whether it's crafting narratives in code or writing fiction
 - Fascinated by concepts of "choose your own adventure" and gamefying life functions
-- Enjoy all things DIY
+- Enjoy all things DIY and invention
 ```mermaid
 pie
     title Interests